Medicaid Enrollment

 5. Foster Care children 19 to 26 who do not receive Medicaid in another category.

-Once eligibility has been determined, refer to the Member Information page.
+Once eligibility has been determined, visit the Member Information page or review the Medicaid Member Toolkit.

-Note: To apply for KCHIP, please visit the website.
-At the time of application, applicants are asked to provide proof of:
+Note: To apply for the Kentucky Children's Insurance Program (KCHIP), please visit the KCHIP website.
+At the time of application, applicants are asked to provide:

 • Proof of Citizenship (birth certificate);

-• Pregnancy (doctor statement verifying pregnancy and expected date of delivery), if applicable;
+• If you are pregnant, a doctor's statement verifying pregnancy and expected date of delivery; and

 Medicare Savings Programs

-Kentucky Medicaid provides partial financial assistance with Medicare premiums, deductibles, or coinsurance - through the Medicare Savings Program (i.e., Qualified Medicare Beneficiaries, Specified Low-Income Medicare Beneficiaries, and Qualifying Individuals) - to certain low-income Medicare beneficiaries who are not entitled to the full Medicaid benefit package.
-Fill out an application for the Kentucky Medicare Savings Program.
+Kentucky Medicaid provides partial financial assistance with Medicare premiums, deductibles, or coinsurance to certain Medicare beneficiaries who are not entitled to the full Medicaid benefit package through the Medicare Savings Program.
+These are known as Qualified Medicare Beneficiaries, Specified Low-Income Medicare Beneficiaries, and Qualifying Individuals.
+To apply, fill out an application for the Kentucky Medicare Savings Program.

 Additional Information